 "My first thought was that I would file this away for later," recalls Joe.
 "But then my doctor said, 'We really need to get on top of this.
-Your cholesterol levels raise your risk of having a heart attack or a stroke.'"
+Your age and your cholesterol levels raise your risk of having a heart attack or a stroke.'"

-Joe and his doctor made a plan for getting his cholesterol in a healthy range.
+Joe and his doctor talked about his risk.
+They decided that he could try lowering his risk with some heart-healthy changes.
+They made a plan.
 He would eat more heart-healthy foods.
 And he would take a half-hour brisk walk most days of the week.
-After 6 weeks, the doctor would recheck his cholesterol.

-"I had never heard of the TLC program," says Joe.
-"It kind of sounded too scientific for a regular guy like me.
+"I didn't know if I could change my old habits.
 But it turned out to be pretty simple: Don't eat so much fatty food.
 And get some exercise."

 Joe knew he'd have to ease into it.
 "I'm just not that type of person who can change everything at once."